jlperona-teaching/ecs390-spring20/seminars/week02.md

 Check out [this crowdsourced Google Spreadsheet](https://docs.google.com/spreadsheets/d/1VT9oiNYPyiEsGHBoDKlwLlWAsWP58sGV7A3oIuEUG3k) that contains links to other universities' pages on continuing to teach during this time.

 You may also want to check out this list of [*Resources for STEM Education Centers in Response to COVID-19*](https://serc.carleton.edu/StemEdCenters/news/236312.html) by the [*Network of STEM Education Centers*](https://serc.carleton.edu/StemEdCenters/index.html) at Carleton College.
-Specifically, the "disciplinary resources on teaching remotely" may be helpful for best practices on remote teaching.
+Specifically, the "disciplinary resources on teaching remotely" may be helpful for best practices on remote instruction.

 #### Keep Learning

 There's also resources specifically directed at students to [*Keep Learning*](https://keepteaching.ucdavis.edu/student-resources).
 You can forward this to the students in the class you're TAing for so that they can get help with any issues they're encountering.
-Also, all of you are students, so this may be worthwhile to read for the classes you're taking.
+Also, all of you are students, so this may be worthwhile to read for the classes you're taking yourself.

 ## Assignment for This Week